 But first, what is sheen, anyway?

 A paint’s sheen is the amount of light it reflects, which can dramatically change how a color looks in your home.
-It is determined by the amount of additives in proportion to dye within a paint.
 The higher the sheen, the more durable the paint will be.
 But it will require more coats.

 Keep that in mind when buying paint, so you can select the best choice for the room you will be painting.